ivanas93/prometheus-alert-tool/README.md

 ## Getting Started
 [metric-generator](metric-generator) is implemented with spring boot.
-The aim of **metric-generator** is to expose three endpoints for managing (increase, reduce and reset) a custom metric (the metrics library is micrometer).
-The custom metrics are temporarily saved in a local cache.
+The aim of **metric-generator** is to expose three endpoints for managing (increase, reduce and reset) a custom metric (micrometer).
+The custom metric is temporarily saved in a local cache.

 Through Spring Boot-Actuator, **metric-generator** expose an endpoint for that Prometheus do scraping and collect the metrics (custom and technical metrics)